Financial Aid Programs

 Tracking Academic Progress-Probation and Cancellation of Financial Aid: In order to successfully complete graduation requirements within a reasonably established length of time, the student must be making reasonable progress toward the degree.
 A calculated ratio of units attempted to units completed illustrates a student's progress towards achieving a degree within the College's acceptable standard.
 In the chart below, a comparison is made to the cumulative number of units attempted to cumulative number successfully completed.

 Successful completion requires that a passing grade is received for a course.
 First-year students are expected to successfully complete 67% of the courses attempted.
 After the first 9 units have been attempted, students are expected to successfully complete 75% of the courses attempted.
 Students who fail to meet this standard will no longer be eligible to receive any forms of financial aid and will have a financial aid eligibility status of "Cancelled".
-Please read below for steps to take to appeal a cancellation of financial aid eligibility.
+Please read the section labeled "Appealing Cancellation of Financial Aid" to determine what is required to regain financial aid eligibility.

 The following table illustrates a sample of the percentage of successful course completions to attempted.
 Please contact the Financial Office if you have any concerns about your ratio.

 ||Pace: at least